-At Goat Milk Stuff, we have lots of goat milk soap that is made from scratch here on the farm with real ingredients.
-Most of the ingredients are food grade with the exception of one ingredient - lye - which is also known as sodium hydroxide.
-Lye is the catalyst which initiates the saponification (soapmaking) chemical reaction.
+At Goat Milk Stuff, we specialize in creating all-natural varieties of Goat Milk Soap.
+Our soap is handmade from scratch here on the farm with real ingredients.
+Most of the ingredients are food grade with the exception of one ingredient - lye.
+Lye is also known as sodium hydroxide and is the catalyst that initiates the saponification (soapmaking) chemical reaction.
+No lye = no soap.

-If you remember the pH scale from your science classes, it is a scale from 0-14 with pure water being a 7 and considered neutral.
+People often ask about lye because they are concerned that lye will burn their skin and cause injury.
+This is a valid concern because lye by itself is a very harsh chemical.
+Remember the pH scale from your science classes?
+The pH scale ranges from 0-14 with pure water being a 7 and considered neutral.
 A pH below 7 is considered an acid.
 The lower the number, the stronger the acid.

 A pH above 7 is considered a base, with the higher the number being the stronger the base.
 Most people understand how caustic a strong acid can be, but it is important to realize that a strong base can be just as caustic.

-If you'd like to rebatch using our goat milk soap, we recommend the following steps:
+If you'd like to rebatch using our Goat Milk Soap, we recommend the following steps: